 We remind that an algebraic K3 surfaces $X$ is a non-singular projective algebraic surface over an algebraically closed field $k$ such that the canonical class $K_X=0$ and the irregularity $q(X)=\dim H^1(X, {\mathcal O}_X)=0$.

 Further in this section, $X$ is an algebraic K3 surface over an algebraically closed field.
 We denote by $S_X$ the Picard lattice of $X$.
-It is well-known that $S_X$ is a hyperbolic (i.e., of the signature $(1,\rho(X)-1)$) even integral lattice of the rank $\rho(X)$ where $\rho(X)=\rk S_X$ is the Picard number of $X$.
-It can be very arbitrary even hyperbolic lattice of the rank $\rho(X)\le 22$, and it is an important invariant of a K3 surface $X$.
+It is well-known that $S_X$ is a hyperbolic (i.e., of signature $(1,\rho(X)-1)$) even integral lattice of rank $\rho(X)$ where $\rho(X)=\rk S_X$ is the Picard number of $X$.
+It can be a very arbitrary even hyperbolic lattice of rank $\rho(X)\le 22$, and it is an important invariant of $X$.
 It will be the most important for us.

-According to Piatetsky-Shapiro and Shafarevich \cite{PS}, elliptic fibrations on $X$ are in one to one correspondence to primitive isotropic numerically effective (i.e., $nef$) elements $c\in S_X$.
+According to Piatetsky-Shapiro and Shafarevich \cite{PS}, elliptic fibrations on $X$ are in one to one correspondence with primitive isotropic numerically effective (i.e., $nef$) elements $c\in S_X$.
 That is $c\not=0$, $c^2=0$; $c/n\in S_X$ only for integers $n=\pm 1$; $c\cdot D\ge 0$ for any effective divisor $D$ on $X$.
-For such $c\in S_X$, the complete linear system $|c|$ is one-dimensional without fixed points, and it gives the elliptic fibration $|c|:X\to \bp^1$ that is the general fibre is an elliptic curve (for $\cha k=2$ or $3$ it can be quasi-elliptic, see \cite{RS}).
+For such $c\in S_X$, the complete linear system $|c|$ is one-dimensional without base points, and it gives an elliptic fibration $|c|:X\to \bp^1$, that is the general fibre is an elliptic curve (for $\cha k=2$ or $3$ it can be quasi-elliptic, see \cite{RS}).